Reuse packaging to make an unique polystyrene Christmas tree!

 We recently moved- not just house but COUNTRY!
 We sold all our furniture in South Africa, so we had to buy everything again in Australia.
 Most furniture comes flat-packed- hence all the polystyrene(and boxes too)!
 I just HAD to do something with the polystyrene, reuse it somehow, and decided not to buy a Christmas tree, but to make one!

 I did not initially think that I would blog about this polystyrene tree, so, unfortunately, I did not take many process photos.
 I’ll try to explain how it was made to the best of my ability.

-Firstly, I’ve put aside all the pieces that were the same in thickness.
-Then arranged it according to size.
+Firstly, I’ve put aside all the pieces that were the same in thickness and arranged it according to size.
 I used two blocks for the base and pushed a tall piece of sturdy cardboard through it as an anchor.
 You can use a pole as well, something long and strong to keep the structure together.
-I used some wire pieces as well to secure it more.
+Then some wire pieces as well to secure it more.

 I decided to start with long pieces, about 1m in length.
-I cut four of those and made a cross.
+Four of those were cut and made into a cross.
 The next four were cut 10cm shorter and added to form a snowflake shape.

 This process was continued throughout.
 Cutting the next four pieces 10 cm shorter and stacking them in the same manner for about 6 levels.
 You can stack more or fewer pieces depending on how tall you would like your tree to be.

 Then, I started to only use 3 of the same length, stacking it as I went.
 I was not too precise about the positions, as long as they looked more or less “full”.
 I did most of the cutting and assembling in the garage because it is a messy project.

 Near the end, I only did about 2 of the same length and then the last 3 pieces were unique.
 I took the tree inside, luckily it fit through the door, and then the kids came to help with the decorating part.